ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

     :language: python
     :lines: 14-17

-When a measure is recieved from the left sensor it will be saved:
+When a measure is received from the left sensor it will be copied to a member field:

 .. literalinclude:: Code/obstacle_avoider.py
     :language: python
     :lines: 19-20

-Finally, a command will be sent to the topic ``/cmd_vel`` in case any of the two sensors has detected an obstacle.
+Finally, a message will be sent to the ``/cmd_vel`` topic in case any of the two sensors has detected an obstacle.
-If the right sensor detects an obstacle, ``command_message`` will make the robot turn in place clockwise.
+If the right sensor detects an obstacle, ``command_message`` will make the robot turn clockwise in place.
-Otherwise, if only the left sensor detects an obstacle, ``command_message`` will make the robot move forward on the right.
+Otherwise, if only the left sensor detects an obstacle, ``command_message`` will make the robot move forward, leaning to the right.

 .. literalinclude:: Code/obstacle_avoider.py
     :language: python